-On March 5th of this year, after ignoring an unpleasant stomach ache for 24 hours, a level-11 pain bomb exploded in my abdomen.
+On March 5th, after ignoring an unpleasant stomach ache for 24 hours, a level-11 pain bomb exploded in my abdomen.
 Bent in half, I staggered to Hennepin County Medical Center’s (HCMC) emergency room under my own power.
 After several more hours of the worst pain I’ve experienced in my 47 years of pain-experiencing, my ruptured appendix, so gruesome that even my surgeons were impressed, was removed.
 (Don’t ignore persistent stomach aches, folks!)

-As I was checking out of the hospital the next morning, a man with a clipboard appeared to inquire how I would be paying for my hospital stay.
+While I was checking out of the hospital the next morning, a man with a clipboard appeared to inquire how I would be paying for my hospital stay.
 I stared at him, my brain swimming in oxycodone, trying to understand the question.
 “Health insurance?”
 I offered.
-It was then I learned that MinnesotaCare had unceremoniously dropped my health coverage on March 1st and I was on the hook for the full sum of my hospital bill.
+It was then I learned that I had no health insurance and I was on the hook for the full sum of my hospital bill.

 The reason I suddenly had upwards of $50,000 in debt, was because it had taken MinnesotaCare 10 weeks to process my health coverage renewal for 2018.
 Not apply for new coverage, mind you, renew existing coverage.
 How did this happen?
 While I would love to share the blow-by-blow of MinnesotaCare’s myriad dysfunctions over the previous 10 weeks, in the interest of space I’ll stick to the broad strokes.